indiehost/dokku-dashboard/README.md

 # Steps to deploy

-## 1. Deploy dokku-api
+## 1. Install dokku-daemon

-Pre-req: must install and start dokku-daemon following these steps: https://github.com/dokku/dokku-daemon.
+Must install and start dokku-daemon following these steps: https://github.com/dokku/dokku-daemon.

 Be sure to run `systemctl start dokku-daemon` after it is installed

+## 2. Deploy dokku-api

 Run the following commands to deploy dokku-api to your server running dokku